 For a temporary exclusive-use order to be successful, the claim made must be as specific as possible.
 Just stating you and your spouse argue is insufficient.
 Once you have filed your petition, the family courts will weigh the evidence to see if there is sufficient reason to grant a temporary exclusivity order.
 If there is not, the application is denied, or a hearing is scheduled to review the claims further.

-The waiting period for a hearing is usually between one to two months, with a further 30 to 60 days after that for a decision to be reached.
+The waiting period for a hearing is usually between one to two months, with a further 30 to 60 days after that for a reaching of a decision.
 Because of this, many people need to seriously weigh the merits of seeking a temporary exclusivity order versus just finalizing the divorce.